The ultimate Sri Lanka Travel Guide: what to see, know and do

 Although this is a centuries old traditional in Sri Lanka and many parts of the world, modernity, morals and ethics mean this practice is no longer justified or applicable.

-The best way to explore Sri Lanka’s national parks, and look at animals within their natural habitat is via a Jeep safari - sure it’s not the most quiet option, but at least it’s not possible to physically and mentally abuse a Jeep.
+The best way to enjoy animals within their natural habitat is via a quintessential Sri Lankan safari experience - sure it’s not the most quiet option, but at least it’s not possible to physically and mentally abuse a Jeep.

 DON’T USE PLASTIC/REFUSE PLASTIC